Celebrating Holy Spirit Power

 Jesus Listens to Our Prayers and Intercedes for Us to God the Father

-Jesus Sends Us His Holy Spirit
+Jesus Sends Us the Holy Spirit on Pentecost

 This is the climax; this is Pentecost.
 When Jesus returns to heaven, he does not abandon us; he sends the Holy Spirit to comfort us and guide us.
 The Holy Spirit is God’s presence in us, an essential aspect of putting our faith into action (John 16:7).